megalus/django-google-sso/docs/users.md

 GOOGLE_SSO_STAFF_LIST = ["*"]
 ```

-## Fine-tuning validation before user creation
+## Fine-tuning validation before user validation

-If you need to do some custom validation _before_ user is created, you can set the
+If you need to do some custom validation _before_ user email is validated, you can set the
 `GOOGLE_SSO_PRE_VALIDATE_CALLBACK` setting to import a custom function that will be called before the user is created.
 This function will receive two arguments: the `google_user_info` dict from Google User API and `request` objects.